netxms/netxms-doc/admin/appendix.rst

      - Description
      - Default Value
    * - Action
      - Define action, which can be later executed by management server.
-See the Agent Configuration section for detailed description of this parameter.
+To cation can be given parameters from the server.
+They can be accessed as ``$1``, ``$2``... variables.
      - No defaults
    * - ActionShellExec
      - Same as Action, but on Windows platform agent will use shell to execute command instead of normal process creation.
-There is no difference between Action and ActionShellExec on UNIX platforms.
+There is no difference between Action and ActionShellExec on UNIX platforms.To cation can be given parameters from the server.
+They can be accessed as ``$1``, ``$2``... variables.
      - No defaults
    * - AppAgent
      - The registered name of application with built in subagent library that can be as subagent by agent.